 The name of the character set as appears in the 'View > Character Set' menu can be modified using the Name field.
 If the Show at Top Level toggle is enabled then the character set will be listed at the top of the Character Set menu.
 The character set will also be listed in either the Standard, International or Custom area of the 'View > Character Set' menu.
 The Encoding drop-down list can be used to select the underlying character encoding used from the user interface library and note that the encoding cannot be changed for the default character sets (create a custom character set with the New button to modify the encoding).
 The Hide Characters over 127 toggle is used for the ASCII character set to hide all characters greater than 127.
 The Status Bar Indicator field controls which text is displayed in the Status Bar when the character set is active.
 The ID Number field displays the internal number of this character set that can be used with a number of Template and Script functions.
-Usually one of the character constants listed in the ConvertString function is used instead of the ID number, but having an ID number for a custom character set allows that character set to be used in Scripts or Templates.
+Usually one of the character constants listed in the ConvertString function is used in Scripts or Templates.
 Note that ID numbers for custom character sets should be 1000 or greater.